Blockchain-and-FL/Sparrow/CaseStudy/readme.md

 ![test_parameters](../picture/test_parameters.png)

 ### Test Scenarios
-Initial Payment: The tenant pays the first rent and deposit.
-House Delivery: The landlord delivers the house.
-Regular Rent Payments: The tenant makes regular rent payments.
-Late Payments and Penalties: Late payments trigger penalties and contract pauses.
-Contract Expiration: The contract expires, and actions to reclaim the deposit are executed.

 On 11/08, the tenant initiates the first rent and deposit payment.
 On 11/10, the landlord delivers the house.